473105/Start-Menu-Lite-Tools/README.md

 ## Disclaimer

 This tool modifies real Start Menu shortcuts and folder structure after user confirmation.
-Even though the app wiil create automatic backups, it is best practice to create manual backups before applying changes.
+Even though the app will create automatic backups, it is best practice to create manual backups before applying changes.
+I have already tested this app on a handfull of Windows 10 LTSC installations, and will be testing Pro and Home versions soon.